jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

 ## Query performance

-Distribution of queries between resolvers also means that clients are exposed to greater variations in performance.
+Distribution of queries between resolvers also means that clients are exposed to greater variations in performance {{HBSHF19}}.
+In contrast, using a single resolver, as would result from the client-based method in {{clientbased}}, promotes use of a persistent connection.

 ## Debugging